GO-TO NIGHT OUT MAKEUP ROUTINE

 Before I start my makeup, I make sure I’ve cleansed, toned and moisturised my face to make my skin in great condition for the night ahead.
 I want my foundation to have a really good base and my skin to look and feel healthy.
 Making sure my skin is cleansed also helps prevent breakouts the next day.
 I’m using the Garnier Cleansing Milk with Rose Water for cleansing, Garnier Clarifying Tonic to tone and The Ordinary Moisturising Factors + HA to moisturise at the moment.

 To prime my face for all of the product I’m about to put on it, I use the Illamasqua Hydra Veil Primer.
 It’s so hydrating, which means I won’t dry out at all and helps my foundation glide on so smoothly.
 It’s also quite expensive at £34 (although keep an eye out for sales, I recently picked up the Radiance Veil primer for £10.20), but you’ll notice that I use my more expensive makeup for a night out, as I tend to save it for special occasions.
-You can buy it from LookFantastic!

 My foundation depends on what my skin is enjoying, but recently I’ve been obsessed with the Nyx Stay Matte But Not Flat foundation.
 It’s not totally matte as my skin is quite radiant in the summer but it has great coverage and the shade Alabaster is perfect for my skin tone.
-You can get it from Boots for just £6 too, which is an amazing price.

 Moving onto my eyes, first I’ll prime my lids and lower lash line (can’t forget about that) with the Urban Decay Primer Potion.
 This was a recent purchase and I’m so happy I picked it up.
 It keeps my eye makeup perfect for hours!
 I got the travel-sized version and even then you get so much product in it.
 Well worth a try for a tenner.
 Once that’s sunken in a bit, I set it with either the same Collection powder as I set my face with, or a skintone-colour eyeshadow.